vkoves/vkoves.github.io/_posts/2016-09-14-getting-started-with-jekyll.md

 One of the main advantages of working in Ruby on Rails, one of the web frameworks that I end up using most often, is the ability to create comments using embedded Ruby code that never end up being outputted to the HTML.
-In the <i>.erb</i>
+In the <code class="inline">.erb</code>
 templating language, that looks something like this:

 {% highlight html linenos %}